Tirzepatide (Mounjaro) Injection Guide: How to Inject at Home

 Step 6: Hold and withdraw

-After the plunger reaches the bottom, hold the needle in place for 5-10 seconds to allow the solution to disperse.
+After the plunger reaches the bottom, hold the needle in place for the time in your instructions.
 Withdraw the needle smoothly at the same angle.
-Press a clean wipe gently on the site.
-Do not rub.
+Press clean gauze, cotton wool, or a clean tissue gently on the site if needed.
+Do not rub, and do not apply alcohol into the puncture.

 Step 7: Dispose